Chronic Pain Treatment in Florida

 Do you have pain that has lasted longer than 6 months?
 If yes, then you may be suffering from chronic pain.

 Have you been taking pain medications (oxycontin, morphine, suboxone, fentanyl, morphine, etc) to stop the pain, but now, unfortunately, you are addicted to the medications?
 We can help you.

-Our doctors at National Pain Institute (with locations in Deerfield Beach, Delray Beach, Ft.
+Our doctors at National Pain Institute (with locations in Ft.
 Pierce, Lake Mary, New Port Richey, Port St. Lucie, Turkey Lake, Lady Lake, and Winter Park, FL) want to help you improve your quality of life and lessen the negative impact of chronic pain.
 You no longer have to let chronic pain take the front seat in your life.
 Call one of our Florida pain management and treatment clinics today.

 What is Chronic Pain?

 Pain that lasts longer than a 6-month period is chronic pain.
 Chronic pain problems have two categories:

 - pain that is due to an identifiable generator (an injury, for instance)